5 Tips to Kill Your Time as a First Time Property Developer

 Poor time management has a snowballing effect.
-It’s the smaller tasks that cost you a half-day here or a full day there that can start to stack up pretty quickly with those days turning into weeks and weeks into months at a rate of knots.
+It’s the smaller tasks that cost you a half-day here or a full day there that can start to stack up pretty quickly with those days turn into weeks and weeks into months at a rate of knots.

 As the property developer, you need to understand that it’s you against the clock.
 The faster and cheaper you can finish a project without compromising its integrity the more money you make.
 It’s not rocket science.